 Ted successfully avoided doing any actual work between 9:00 a.m. and 5:00 p.m.

-We take our vampire patrol duties pretty seriously from sunset to sunrise.
+We took our vampire patrol duties pretty seriously from 1997 to 2003.

 (Note that some style guides recommend just using a hyphen in a range instead of an en dash.
 Okay look I’m sorry I don’t mean to confuse you I’m just letting you know the reality okay everything is subjective nothing is absolute okay I’m sorry jeez don’t shoot the messenger I’m the messenger don’t shoot me okay jeez.)